kaustubhhakim/atmodeller/README.md

 conda activate atmodeller
 ```

-Install Atmodeller, where you can additionally include the `-e` option if you want an [editable install](https://setuptools.pypa.io/en/latest/userguide/development_mode.html):
+Install Atmodeller into the virtual environment, where you can include the `-e` option if you want an [editable install](https://setuptools.pypa.io/en/latest/userguide/development_mode.html):

 ```
 pip install .
 ```

 You can load the tutorials by specifying the path to the Jupyter notebook.
-For example, the first tutorial can be loaded as:
+For example, the first tutorial can be loaded with

 ```
 jupyter notebook notebooks/1_basics.ipynb